ilonka945/ilonka945/README.md

-# Ahoj, jsem Ilona 👋
+# Hi, I'm Ilona 👋

-🌐 Tvořím moderní weby, fotím a natáčím obsah pro sociální sítě a stavím AI automatizace, které lidem šetří čas.
+🌐 I build modern websites, shoot photo/video content for social media, and create AI automations that save people time.

-- 🔭 Aktuálně pracuji na: vývoji webových stránek a vlastní aplikaci
+- 🔭 Currently working on: website development and my own app
-- 🌱 Učím se: AI agenty a automatizace pomocí moderních API
+- 🌱 Learning: AI agents and automations with modern APIs
-- 📸 Focení a video mě baví stejně jako kód
+- 📸 Photography and video are just as fun to me as code
-- 💬 Zeptej se mě na: weby, foto/video produkci, nebo AI automatizace
+- 💬 Ask me about: websites, photo/video production, or AI automations

 ## Socials